Inverted papilloma: Diagnosis

 Inverted papillomas are definitively diagnosed by histologic examination.
 However, magnetic resonance imaging (MRI) may show a characteristic feature described as a convoluted cerebriform pattern (CCP).
 A retrospective study published in the American Journal of Neuroradiology concluded that identification of CCP by MRI in a patient with a nasal tumor made the diagnosis of Inverted papilloma quite likely.
 The study reported the sensitivity and specificity to be 100% and 87% respectively.
 CCP can be associated with other malignant tumors as well.

 Treatment

-Medial maxillectomy is the treatment of choice.
+The treatment of choice in sinus and nose is by Functional endoscopic sinus surgery.